RickMoynihan/nrebl.middleware/README.md

 (cognitect.rebl/ui)
 ```

-You should now find this is enough for forms evaluated in
+You should now be able to evaluate forms and have REBL capture them.
-nREPL to be evaluated by REBL for interactive browsing and inspection.
+y

 ## Help Wanted

 There's lots that can be done to improve this.
-Help & suggestions
+Help & suggestions welcome.
-welcome.

 ## License